ai-techsystems/deepC/docs/DeveloperGettingStartedGuide.md

 	```

-## Add unittests for the operator testing
+## Add unittests for operator testing

 #### Test Case Automation:
 ##### We have created 2 files which will keep track of our operators, which passes or fails the test cases: